kazuki143/Machine-Learning-Driven-Optimization-of-Output-Force-in-Photo--Actuated-Organic-Crystals/README.md

 These files contain the machine learning scripts used in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".
 I have uploaded files used for LASSO regression and Bayesian optimization.

+## Dependencies
+We implemented the codes on Python 3.9 in a computer of Windows 11.
+Minimum packages we used are following.

+・`numpy`==1.26.0

 ## LASSO_regression Folder
 `LASSO_regression.ipynb`: File for data loading, pre-processing and LASSO regression